 Most of the employees and retirees covered by the GBP are also covered by either the ERS or Teacher Retirement System (TRS) retirement plans that are subject to periodic actuarial valuations.
-Where appropriate, for purposes of this report, we have utilized assumptions previously adopted by the ERS and TRS Boards for use in performing the retirement plan valuations, provided such assumptions have been adopted on or before the date the OPEB valuation is prepared.
+Where appropriate, for purposes of this report, we have utilized assumptions previously adopted by the ERS and TRS Boards for use in performing the retirement plan valuations.
 However, certain aspects of the OPEB valuation process require the use of assumptions that are unique to OPEB; for example, the discount rate assumption and the health benefit cost trend assumption as discussed below.